-Allotment
+Allotment and Refund

-The allotment of Capital Securities to investors shall be at the total discretion of the Issuer and subject to the approval of CMA.
+The allotment of Perpetual Bonds to Applicants shall be at the discretion of the Issue Manager and Issuer, may not be in any specific proportion and shall be subject to approval of CMA.
+The submission of an Application or its acceptance by the Collecting Bank does not guarantee allotment.

-Once allotment is made, the applicant will be sent an allotment advice with the details of his allotment.
+Once allotment is made, the Applicant may be sent an allotment advice with the details of his allotment and refund.
+The Applicant shall coordinate with the MCDC to ensure that the Perpetual Bonds allotted to the Applicant appear in his investor account with MCDC.